 Music licensing in UGC video, the hidden legal risk

-A customer video can be perfectly cleared for its visuals and still expose you, because of the music.
-Music is the most common hidden rights problem in UGC.
+A UGC video can be cleared on every frame and still expose you, because the music under it carries separate rights.
+Music is the most common hidden rights problem in UGC, and the easiest to miss.

-Brands focus their UGC rights effort on the obvious thing, permission to use the customer’s footage.
-Then they publish a cleared video that is still a liability, because of the thirty seconds of a popular song playing under it.
+Brands pour their UGC rights effort into the obvious thing: permission to use the customer’s footage.
+Then they publish a cleared video that is still a liability, all because of the thirty seconds of a chart song playing underneath it.

-A video has layers, and each carries its own rights.
+Yes.
+A video has layers, and each layer carries its own rights.
 The customer’s permission covers the footage they shot.
-It does not cover a commercial music track in that footage, those rights belong to the music’s rights-holders, and neither the customer nor you obtained them by getting a rights-request "yes".
+It does not cover a commercial music track inside that footage: those rights belong to the music’s rights-holders, and neither the customer nor you obtained them by getting a rights-request "yes".
+This is the same two-permissions problem as data consent, covered in the UGC rights and permissions guide: one clearance does not stand in for another.

-Platforms like TikTok and Instagram hold music licences that let users add tracks within the app.
+No. Platforms like TikTok and Instagram hold music licences that let users add tracks inside the app.
 That licence is for content on that platform.
 The moment you lift the video onto your own website, into an email, or, most exposed of all, into a paid ad, you are outside that licence.
 The track that was fine on TikTok is now unlicensed use.
+The risk climbs sharply for content destined for ads, the focus of sourcing UGC for paid ads.

 The safe paths